 Lightly toast the pecans (or walnuts) in a dry frying pan, until starting to brown and smell all nutty.
 Leave the nuts to cool down slightly, then chop them up roughly.
 Nuts will add extra texture to your lamb stuffing.

-Stuff the Leg of Lamb and Roast:
+Stuff the Leg of Lamb and Roast

-People Also Asked:
+People Also Asked

 Whilst we included parsley, sage and rosemary in this recipe, we feel that there are a number of other herbs that go equally well with lamb.
 Experiment with whatever you have and make different variations with thyme, mint and oregano as well.

-My father-in-law taught me how to tie a roast, but if in doubt, I always watch How to Tie a Roast with a String Video to remind myself of the proper technique.
+My father-in-law taught me how to tie a roast, but if in doubt, I always watch the How to Tie a Roast with a String Video to remind myself of the proper technique.

 In this recipe, there is no need to cover the leg of lamb with foil.
 The roast cooks at a higher temperature for 30 minutes only (then at a lower temperature for another 15-20), so it simply doesn’t have time to burn.

 If you are making a lamb roast for Easter dinner this year, make sure your side dishes impress just as much as the centrepiece.
-We think that potatoes are mandatory with any lamb roast, whether it’s la stuffed lamb leg or a slow cooker lamb shoulder, and some of our favourite potato side dishes include:
+We think that potatoes are mandatory with any lamb roast, whether it’s a stuffed lamb leg or a slow cooker lamb shoulder, and some of our favourite potato side dishes include:

 Likewise, no Easter lamb roast would be complete without flavoursome veggies.
 Some of our go-to recipes are below: